kexiZeroing/kexiZeroing.github.io/src/posts/learn-from-advent-of-vue-2022.md

 > Similar idea to "Copy JSX?
 Create a component.
 Copy logic?
 Create a hook."

 **How the Vue Composition API replaces Vue Mixins?**
 Normally, a Vue component is defined by a JavaScript object with various properties representing the functionality we need — things like `data`, `methods`, `computed`, and so on.
 When we want to share the same properties between components, we can extract the common properties into a separate module.
-Now we can add this mixin to any consuming component by assigning it to the `mixin` config property.
+Then we can add this mixin to any consuming component by assigning it to the `mixin` config property.
 At runtime, Vue will merge the properties of the component with any added mixins.

 Mixins have drawbacks:
 1. Naming collisions.
 What happens if they both share a property with the same name?